 After you get off the train at JR Kinosaki Station, you can head to the Kinosaki Onsen Ryokan Service Center opposite the station to access the below list of services.

-- Between 12:30 pm and 6 pm, you can also board the “Check-In Bus” that will be waiting for you outside the station to drop you off at the ryokan you will stay for the night
+- Between 12:30 pm and 6 pm, you can also board the “Check-In Bus (チェクインバス)” outside the station to drop you off at the ryokan, where you will stay for the night.

-- This free service is for guests who haven’t checked in only
+- This free service is only for guests who haven’t checked in.

 - Bicycle rental services: